jordan2lee/cell-dissociation/scripts/01_process-bulkrna/README.md

 # Quality filtering and trimming

-1. Raw read QC
+### Raw read QC

-Generate summary of reads using FastQC GUI.
-Manually save report file.
+Generate QC summary report of reads `fastqc.sh`

 Output: 2 files in `data/01_readqc/` for each sequence file

-2. Filter and/or trim poor reads
+### Filter and/or trim poor reads

+Remove bp as per above QC summary report

 # K-mer filtering